GothicIII/DJMaxRespectV-Randomizer/README.md

     Download a copy from this repository and extract it.
     Download AHK v2 beta from autohotkey.com and put it into the same folder where the extracted repository is.
 Drag the .ahk onto the executable.
+    StreamDeck is only supported as a compiled .exe!.

   ### Method B (Self compiled .exe):
     Follow METHOD A and use the ahk2exe inside the UX folder to compile a .exe yourself.